microsoft/multimodal-ai/README.md

 ## Deployment

-This project has been implemented to facilitate its deployment for enterprises by using CI/CD tooling and pipelines, as well as make it simple to deploy from developer workstations for evaluation purposes and it can deployed via Bicep or Terraform.
-Please select the option below of your preferred deployment solution:
+This project is designed to streamline enterprise deployment through CI/CD tooling and pipelines while also allowing easy deployment from developer workstations for evaluation purposes.
+It can be deployed using either Bicep or Terraform.
+Please select your preferred deployment solution below:

 - [Bicep](/deployment/bicep/readme.md)
 - [Terraform](/deployment/terraform/)